Summer 2024

 The architects went back to the drawing board.
 The Tribal advisory board was expanded to include at least two members from each of the Wabanaki Tribes — Penobscot Nation, Houlton Band of Maliseet Indians, Mi’kmaq Nation and Passamaquoddy Tribe — and the vision for the project began to shift.

-In August, the new center will open to the public, the result of a five-year collaborative process that also included designers, builders, partner organizations and the National Park Service.
+In August, the public will get its first peek at the new center, which is the result of a five-year collaborative process that also included designers, builders, partner organizations and the National Park Service.
 From above, the 7,900-square-foot, mass timber structure is meant to resemble a moose antler, with asymmetrical wings branching out from a central hub.

 The building’s name, Tekαkαpimək (pronounced de gah-gah bee-mook), from the Penobscot language, means “as far as one can see.”
 Perched on Lookout Mountain, the center will offer views of the 5,269-foot Katahdin to the west, and it will also have an outdoor eastern lookout (the Wabanaki are known as People of the Dawn) paved with locally quarried stone.
 Other features include accessible paths, bird-safe windows and minimal exterior lighting to protect the monument’s status as an international dark-sky sanctuary.
 The off-grid building will rely on a solar array for electricity and will be passively cooled and heated for the most part.